wsmoak/riley/README.md

 options:
-  -h, --help            show this help message and exit -a ACCOUNT, --account ACCOUNT
+  -h, --help            show this help message and exit -m MODEL, --model MODEL
-                        your Ellie.ai account name, the prefix of the export files -m MODEL, --model MODEL
                         the name of your Ellie model, with dashes instead of spaces, to construct the filenames
-  -d DATE, --date DATE  the date in YYYY-MM-DD format, to construct the filenames.
+  -d DATE, --date DATE  the date in YYYY-MM-DD_HH-MM format, to construct the filenames.
 Optional in case you
                         rename the files without the date.
 ```